-We are open from 9.30am to 1.15pm on Mondays, Wednesdays and Fridays and offer food and hot drinks to anyone who comes in – often by referral from other agencies in the town – with an average of 50 meals (basic breakfast and/or two course lunch) served.
-Clearly there are rules (no drinking, drug taking or swearing on the premises) and the team of volunteers, drawn from various churches and recognised work placement agencies come with a heart to serve and help the hurting.
+We are open from 9.30am to 12.30pm on Mondays, Wednesdays and Fridays and offer food and hot drinks to anyone who comes in – often by referral from other agencies in the town – with an average of 50 meals (basic breakfast and/or two course lunch) served.
+We ask our guests to abide by the house rules (no drinking, drug taking or swearing on the premises) and our team of volunteers come with a heart to serve and help in anyway they can.

 To view our published documents, please press here.